lovisabe/gittest/README.md

 # New Project

-This is a project

-## This is a heading2
+This is a project.

 ## Index.html

-This file is the html.
+This file is the default html document of the folder.

 ## Style.css